What Amazon Does to Poor Cities

 Another Moreno Valley employee, who has been a picker at Amazon for two-and-a-half years, says the company constantly sends messages to workers’ scanners telling them to work faster.
 They’ll run competitions such as a “Power Hour” in which workers are encouraged to work as hard as they can for a prize.
 One recent prize was a cookie.
 Another time, the winner of Power Hour would be entered into a raffle to win a gift card.
 “I don’t want a cookie or a gift card.
 I’ll take it, but I’d rather a living wage.
 Or not being timed when you’re sitting on the toilet,” said the man, who lives with his father because he and his girlfriend can’t afford their own place, and didn’t want his name used because he hopes to get promoted at Amazon.

-One woman I talked to in Moreno Valley, who didn’t want her named used because she is in the process of suing Amazon, said that working at the company strained her heart and caused her psychological problems that she’s still dealing with.
+One woman I talked to in Moreno Valley, who didn’t want her name used because she is in the process of suing Amazon, said that working at the company strained her heart and caused her psychological problems that she’s still dealing with.
 She was written up for not working enough hours after she went to the emergency room because of her heart problem, she says.
 On the other hand, she says, she made enough money at Amazon to buy her first new car.
 “That’s what makes people not want to quit—the pay,” she said.
 “People say, ‘You can treat me any type of way, since this is the best money we can get out here in Moreno Valley.’”

 I did talk to one Amazon worker who started as a picker and made his way up to management.
 David Koneck, now 34 years old, was one of the first workers hired by Amazon when the San Bernardino facility first opened.
 At the time, Koneck, who graduated from high school but not from college, was running a company that administered diagnostic tests for high-school students.
 That job was unstable in the aftermath of recession-era budget cuts, so when Amazon announced it was hiring, he applied right away, attracted by the benefits like health insurance and a program that allowed him and his wife to share paid leave when they had their first child.
 He started by working as a picker on the night shift, and within nine months was promoted.
 Both were good jobs, he told me—he and his wife bought their first house, in Hesperia, California, while he was an hourly associate.
 (Public records show it cost $182,500.)
 The company gave him lots of opportunities to move up and receive training in different areas, he said.
 After two years with the company, he was promoted again, and moved into management.
 Today, he’s an operations manager.
 “I wanted to come in here and achieve as much as I could, and nothing has stood in my way,” he told me.
 “It’s been nothing but positive support for me.”
 He’s now trying to help other hourly associates move up the Amazon ladder.